root-project/root/tree/ntuple/v7/doc/specifications.md

 Every item of the top-most list frame consists of an outer list frame where every item corresponds to a column.
 Every item of the outer list frame is an inner list frame whose items correspond to the pages of the column in the cluster.
-The inner list is followed by a 64bit unsigned integer element offset and the 32bit compression settings (see Section "Basic Types").
+The inner list is followed by a 64bit signed integer element offset and, unless the column is suppressed, the 32bit compression settings See next Section on "Suppressed Columns" for additional details.
 Note that the size of the inner list frame includes the element offset and compression settings.
 The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
 For a complete cluster (covering all original columns), the order is given by the column IDs (small to large).